-Using local ingredients where possible, The Godstone Brewers now produce an extensive and eclectic range of tasty beers, which are fast developing a thirsty and loyal local following.
+Using local ingredients where possible, The Godstone Brewers produce an extensive and eclectic range of tasty beers, which have developed a thirsty and loyal local following.

 Then there's Polly Paine's Porter, a strong dark beer named after a legendary medieval witch who apparently inhabited the area known as The Enterdent, which still exists in Godstone today.

-The Godstone Brewers launched Fresh Beer Fridays in February 2017 at Flower Farm.
-These micro pub evenings take place between 5pm and 8pm every Friday and offer beer lovers the chance to sample freshly brewed beer around the cosy wood-burning stove or outside in the beer garden when the weather is kind.
+Steve and Anne launched Fresh Beer Fridays in February 2017 at Flower Farm.
+These micro pub evenings take place between 5pm and 8pm every Friday and offering beer lovers the chance to sample freshly brewed beer around the cosy wood-burning stove or outside in the beer garden when the weather is kind.
 Take away is also available.